AbbasPak/K-Means-Clustering-in-psychology-Case-study/Clustering methods.md

 + Divisive: This approach is the opposite of the agglomerative approach and is top-down.
 That is, it starts with all items in a cluster and recursively divides them into clusters until each item is in its own cluster.

+#### How the Agglomerative Hierarchical clustering Work?

+The hierarchical clustering dendrogram is constructed through a straightforward algorithm.
+First, we define a measure of dissimilarity between each pair of observations, often using Euclidean distance.
+The algorithm then proceeds iteratively:

+Step 1: Initially, each of the n observations is treated as its own cluster.

+Step 2: The two clusters that are most similar to each other are then merged, resulting in n-1 clusters.

+Step 3: Step 2 is repeated, merging the two most similar clusters at each step, until all observations belong to a single cluster, completing the dendrogram.

+##### Measure for the distance between two clusters

+The key challenge is how to define the dissimilarity between two clusters, when one or both contain multiple observations.
+This is addressed by the concept of linkage, which specifies how to extend the pairwise dissimilarity measure to groups of observations.
+The four most common types of linkage are:

+1. *Complete linkage*: The dissimilarity between two clusters is the maximum of all pairwise dissimilarities between observations in the two clusters.

+2. *Single linkage*: The dissimilarity between two clusters is the minimum of all pairwise dissimilarities between observations in the two clusters.
+This can lead to elongated, "chaining" clusters.

+3. *Average linkage*: The dissimilarity between two clusters is the average of all pairwise dissimilarities between observations in the two clusters.

+4. *Centroid linkage*: The dissimilarity between two clusters is the dissimilarity between their centroids (the mean vectors of the observations in each cluster).
+This can sometimes result in undesirable inversions in the dendrogram.

 ### References

 1. https://www.javatpoint.com/k-means-clustering-algorithm-in-machine-learning